Design of the Index

 Environmental Performance: The safety and sustainability of a nation’s ecosystems and environment

-Income Distribution: The dispersion of individual incomes within a population
+Income Distribution: The evenness of income distribution across the population

 Social Mobility: The extent to which socio-economic circumstances at birth influence a person’s future status and prosperity